11/15/2025 Update – Freedom Affiliate Is Still Active, but Now Also Branded as “Freedom Income”

 …simply wrapped in newer, shinier 2025 packaging.

-Inside the Freedom Affiliate Opt-In Page (New Screenshot Analysis)
+Inside the Freedom Affiliate Opt-In Page

 If you want to understand a program’s intentions, forget the headline promises and look directly at the opt-in page.
 This is the most honest part of the funnel because it reveals what the creator really wants from you — and how they plan to move you through the sales process.